1. “Emergency Medical Service” is a quarterly Journal. Original studies, review papers as well as case reports are published.

 15. The content of the figures, if present (e.g. on the charts), should also be in English.

 16. Links to all tables and figures (round brackets) as well as references (square brackets) the author must place in the text of the article.

 17. Only references to which the author refers in the text should be included in the list of references ordered by citation.
 There should be no more than 30 items in original papers and no more than 40 items in review papers.
 Each item should contain: last names of all authors, first letters of first names, the title of the manuscript, the abbreviation of the journal title (according to Index Medicus), year, number, start and end page.
 For book items, please provide: author’s (authors’) last name, first letter of the first name, chapter title, book title, publisher, place and year of publication.
 It is allowed to cite websites with the URL and date of use of the article, and if possible the last names of the authors.
 Each literature item should have a reference in the text of the manuscript placed in square brackets, e.g. , [3-6].
 Items should be organized as presented in Annex 1 to these Regulations.

-18. When submitting the article to the editor, the author encloses a statement signed by all authors, in which they confirm that the work was not published or submitted for publication in another journal and that they take full responsibility for its content.
+18. When submitting the article to the editor, the author encloses a statement that the work was not published or submitted for publication in another journal and that they take full responsibility for its content.
 The statement must provide any information that may indicate a conflict of interest, such as:

 1. financial dependencies (employment, paid expertise, consulting, ownership of shares, fees),

 3. academic and other competition that may affect the substantive side of the work,

 4. sponsorship of all or part of the research at the stage of design, collection, analysis and interpretation of data, or report writing.

 19. The authors in the editorial panel define their contribution to the formation of scientific work according to the following key:

 C – Responsibility for statistical analysis